OBF/obf-docs/Affiliated-Project-Policy.md

 ### Ballot preparation

-A group of OBF members overseeing the ballot preparation for the annual OBF community vote will conduct the following steps at least 14 days before voting is scheduled to take place:
+The group of OBF members overseeing the ballot preparation for the annual OBF community vote will conduct the following steps at least 14 days before voting is scheduled to take place:

 * Identify currently affiliated projects that desire or may warrant a status change.
 * Identify previously unaffiliated projects that desire OBF affiliation.